O-Deka-K/Hard_Boiled_Benedict/README.md

 - [sirpotatos](https://h3vr.thunderstore.io/package/sirpotatos/) - For [John Wurst](https://h3vr.thunderstore.io/package/sirpotatos/John_Wurst/).
 Used the JSON files as a template.
 - [Internet Movie Firearms Database](https://www.imfdb.org/) - Used this as reference for weapon pools.
 - [Meat_banono](https://h3vr.thunderstore.io/package/Meat_banono/) and [Potatoes](https://h3vr.thunderstore.io/package/Potatoes/) - For awesome mods that help realize this character.

-## Changelog

-### [1.0.0] - 2023-09-26

-- First release

-### [1.0.1] - 2023-09-27

-- Added IMFDB to credits
-- Removed ModulAK dependency and replaced with vanilla AKs
-- Gun mods have been made optional
-  - Some people have trouble downloading large mods like ModulAR
-- Added backup vanilla guns in case ModulAR and ModulShotguns are missing
-  - You can still get the vanilla shotguns even if you have ModulShotguns installed, but they're very rare
-- Added another rare drop for Mad Dog in Endless mode

-### [1.0.2] - 2023-09-30

-- Increased the number of supply points in Round 5 to 3, so that you can always get rifles
-- Fixed Mad Dog dropping 2 of each rare instead of 1
-- Added GitHub URL to source_url in Deli manifest
-- Fixed release dates in changelog

-### [1.0.3] - 2023-10-08

-- Added rear iron sight to MB590A1
-- Added GitHub URL to manifest to website_url in mod manifest
-- Wong's cops can now drop shotguns
-- Harder enemies appear in the last stage of Hold 5
-- Minor drop rate tweaks